Surfing in Europe

 Read our ultimate guide to surfing in Malta

-Month by month guide to the surf season in Europe
+Month-by-month guide to the surf season in Europe

 There’s never a time when there isn’t a wave in Europe.
 The continent spans masses of territory up the Atlantic Ocean and the North Sea.
 The swells tend to change from SW to NW from summer to winter but remain very consistent for places like Portugal and France.
 More protected destinations like Poland and Norway will need to hang on for windswells or push-through groundswells that can get more sheltered seas like the Med and the Norwegian Sea working.